Little bustard

+Taxonomy

+The little bustard was formally described in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae.
+He placed it with the other bustards in the genus Otis and coined the binomial name Otis tetrax.
+Linnaeus designated the type locality as Europe but this has been restricted to France.
+The little bustard is now placed in its own genus Tetrax that was introduced in 1817 by Thomas Forster.
+The species is considered to be monotypic: no subspecies are recognised.
+The genus name and the specific epithet tetrax is the Latin word for an unidentified gamebird.

 Description

 Although the smallest Palearctic bustard, the little bustard is still pheasant-sized at 42–45 cm long with a 90–110 cm wingspan and a weight of 830 g.
 In flight, the long wings are extensively white.
 The breeding male is brown above and white below, with a grey head and a black neck bordered above and below by white.

 The female and non-breeding male lack the dramatic neck pattern, and the female is marked darker below than the male.
 Immature bustards resemble females.
 Both sexes are usually silent, although the male has a distinctive "raspberry-blowing" call: prrt.